 As the best ambient light for the bedroom, we teamed practical LED downlights with perimeter LED lighting strips hidden behind the edge of the bulkhead to create a gentle, ambient light.
 As well as the master bedroom LED lighting, we then added bespoke brass bedside lights with red horse hair lampshades to provide warm accent lighting which forms a link with the rich textures of the bespoke headboard.

 In the calm and elegant master bedroom we created for our client in The Bromptons, lighting was integral to the scheme.
-We chose two tall, fluted bedside lamps from Vaughan Lighting as task lighting on the bedside tables, and accent lighting was introduced via curved wall lights placed either side of the fireplace to add mood lighting to the bedroom.
+We chose two tall, fluted bedside lamps from Vaughan Lighting as task lighting on the bedside tables, and accent lighting was introduced via curved wall lights placed on either side of the fireplace to add mood lighting to the bedroom.
 In the cosy reading corner, a floor standing lamp has been positioned beside the armchair for additional task lighting in the evening (Heron floor lamp, CTO Lighting).
 We think the sense of sophistication we created in this luxury interior bedroom design is down to the acute attention to detail applied to each and every element, including the luxury master bedroom lighting.

-What lights are best for bathroom?
+What lights are best for the bathroom?
 Here’s our bathroom lighting design guide to achieving your dream bespoke bathroom redesign.

 Layers of light are key to creating a successful luxury bathroom lighting design.
 How do you plan bathroom lighting?
 You could start with a beautiful pendant or chandelier to create a glamorous focal point and then add layers of light such as downlights and mirror lights.
 It’s also worth thinking about using several different circuits of lights so that the mood can be adjusted as desired in the bespoke bathroom.

 Make sure you’re mindful of reflections in mirrors or in polished floors when it comes to bathroom lighting ideas, as well as the colour temperature of the light.
 It’s especially important to ensure you install flattering lighting around the mirror.
 Because we all know that nothing lifts the spirits like looking your best in the morning!